Vinicius-Rodriguess/Digital-Clock/README.md

-# Relogio Digital
+# Digital Clock
-### Feito em Html, Css e JavaScript
+### This digital clock displays the current time.
-<a href="https://vinicius-rodriguess.github.io/Relogio-Digital/">Clique aqui para testar o projeto</a>
+<a href="https://vinicius-rodriguess.github.io/Relogio-Digital/">Click here to test the project!</a>
 <p></p>
 <img src="./img/relogio.png"/>